 While the Forex market may be decentralized and trading volume can’t be determined, other markets are traded in exchanges like the New York Stock Exchange (NYSE), Intercontinental Exchange (ICE), and Chicago Board of Trade (CBOT).
 These include futures, commodities, and options, all of which deal with currency trades.

 Learn how to trade on the NYSE.

-Trading volume of currency pairs from these instruments can show moments when there is a lot of activity around a particular currency pair, which can signal a potential trend reversal.
+The trading volume of currency pairs from these instruments can show moments when there is a lot of activity around a particular currency pair, which can signal a potential trend reversal.
 You can see this happen in the above Forex charts, where there was a spike in trading volume every time there was about to be a reversal in the trend.
 Since most traders will be waiting for the points of reversal, the trading volume will tell you when there is a possibility of reversal.
-Through the trend, trading volume remains low because there are no new positions being opened.
+Through the trend, trading volume remains low because no new positions are being opened.